binbashroot/rhcsa_practice/README.md

 ### Task 14
 **Copy Files**
 >Copy all the files in the /opt/test1 dirs to a directory called /opt/copied
+>Files must be owned by the directory owner
+>Files must belong to the group owned by the directory group
 >>Files in /opt/copied must be readable by everyone
 >>Files in /opt/copied must read/write by the owner
 >>Files in /opt/copied must be read/write by the group